EurovisionworldEurovisionworld

 – It's been making me feel very warm and supported, he concludes.

 It's not too long until we find out if the rest of the world will follow up on the success as Eurovision is barely a month away.
-The staging will play a crucial part on that possible success and, as of now, we know little to nothing about Go-Jo's staging.
-His lips continue sealed:
+The staging will play a crucial part in that possible success, and as of now we know little to nothing about Go-Jo's staging.
+His lips continue to be sealed:

 – I want to keep everything a secret.
 I think there's such a magic in the unexpected and in surprises.
 Whenever you're getting a present that is a wrapped, if you open it beforehand, it will lose its magic, he compares.